What are the running costs of owning a sauna?

 Other costs for your sauna may include replacing broken parts.
 This however is usually not a monthly running cost but a cost that may be incurred once in a year or longer.

-As you can see, the costs to run your sauna are very low.
+As you can see, the costs of running your infrared sauna are very low.
 Ready to make your investment for good health?
 Call us today.